coreboot/coreboot/Documentation/releases/boards_supported_on_branches.md

 Currently, [jenkins](https://qa.coreboot.org), our continuous integration system is configured to build the 4.11, 4.12, 4.14, 4.15,
-4.16, and 4.18 branches.
-Builders for other branches can be created on request.
-Likewise, some releases are only marked with tags, and branches would need to be created to push new code to.
+4.16, 4.18, and 4.19 branches.
+Builders for other branches can be added upon request.
+Likewise, some releases are only marked with tags, and branches would need to be created to push new code.
 These branches can also be created on request.

 Patches can be backported from the master branch to any of these other